Ailuridaes/Kinesis-Paraglider-Challenge/README.md

 # Level 0

-- Create a Kinesis stream in the AWS console
+- Create a Kinesis stream in the AWS console (make sure the Region is set to US-East-1)
   - Search for `Kinesis` in the services dropdown
   - Click `Create data steam` under the Kinesis data streams section on the Amazon Kinesis Dashboard
   - Give it a name and 1 shard